India's Citizenship Law Triggers Mass Protests And Violence As Modi Calls For Peace

 Banerjee, who later walked at the front of a huge march in Kolkata's streets, said via Twitter, "Come, let us all, every section of society, join this people's movement in a peaceful manner within the ambit of law."

-In Mumbai, students read aloud the Indian constitution's preamble — which defines India as secular democratic republic.
+In Mumbai, students read aloud the Indian constitution's preamble — which defines India as a secular democratic republic.
 In Delhi, protesters hoisted portraits of Mahatma Gandhi, India's freedom leader.
 They called the new citizenship law a betrayal of the equal rights and secularism Gandhi stood for.

 India has one of the world's largest Muslim populations — about 180 million people — whom many believe are increasingly disenfranchised under Modi's government.